TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lab.md

 Also, the theme park sells frequent rider passes: with a frequent rider pass the roller coaster costs only 2 quarters.
 Ask the user how tall they are in inches, their age, how many quarters they have, and if they have a frequent rider pass.
 Print `True` if the person can ride and `False` if they can't.

+###Bonus!
-Extra Credit: Are the following expressions equivalent?
+Are the following expressions equivalent?
 Research DeMorgan's Laws and write why you think they are the same or why they are not the same.

 `not(x or y) == not x and not y`

 `not(x and y) == not x or not y`